Code-Institute-Submissions/safetree/README.md

 - Clearly outline what our company does, what are our skills as professionals and what is the service that is offered to young people referred to us.
 - Provide contact details for making a referral to our service and these should be clearly visible and immediately accessible
-  - Also include an integrated contact for for immediate communication
+  - Also include an integrated contact for immediate communication
 - Clearly outline where our service operates and provide locations of our office bases
 - be fully responsive for mobile use
 - Have clearly visible links for the user to each relevant section of the page